 A board game.

 The goal is to trap the other player on a single square.
-Each turn, the player move their piece and that creates a hole next to their opponent's piece.

 There are different options for play:

 - two player, one controller (pass the controller back and forth between turns)

 - two player, two controllers (each player has their own controller)

 You can choose from a number of board layouts.
 If you download the cart is easy to add your own board layouts with the sprite editor.